 There are many dedicated staff, volunteers and supporters who together make the work of Red Nose possible.
 This is Skye’s story.

 I joined Red Nose to support Aboriginal communities to have safer pregnancies and to sleep more safely with their babies – doing what we can to prevent stillbirth and SIDS/SUDI.

-As the Special Projects Officer, at Red Nose, I create content that is culturally safe and appropriate for Aboriginal and Torres Strait Islanders families.
+As the Advocacy Projects Specialist at Red Nose, I create content, co-designed with community that is culturally responsive and safe for Aboriginal and Torres Strait Islanders families.
 This content focuses on safer pregnancy, safe sleeping and Sorry Business (bereavement) care after the loss of a bub.
-I also work with health care professionals and others who work with Aboriginal families to ensure cultural safety and considerations are at the centre of the care they provide.
-I’m also involved with various projects and will hopefully spend some more time in collaboration with the Bereavement team!
+I also work with Aboriginal health practitioners, healthcare professionals and others who work with Aboriginal families to ensure cultural safety and considerations are at the centre of the care they provide.

 I love being able to do something that supports my community and to do something that I am passionate about.
-I love the flexibility of being able to do the bulk of my work remotely as it means I get to work on my own Country, which is very important to my wellbeing and spirit, being an Aboriginal woman.
+I love the flexibility of being able to do the bulk of my work remotely as it means I get to work on my own Country, which is very important to my wellbeing and spirit, being Aboriginal.

 My Country is a constant inspiration.
-I live in the Mallee, Victoria and my Country is red dirt, stark blue sky and starry, starry nights.
+I live in the Mallee region of Victoria and my Country is red dirt, stark blue sky and starry nights.
 The sky is so clear and clean that you can see the entire milky way above my house!